-Some cancer treatments, such as certain chemotherapy drugs, can cause changes in heart function.
+Some cancer treatments, such as certain chemotherapy drugs, may affect heart function.
 We use multiple-gated acquisition (MUGA) scans to evaluate and monitor changes in the function of the heart throughout a patient’s treatment.

 This non-invasive test works by injecting small amounts of radioactive substances into the bloodstream.
 These substances are then picked up by the scan to produce what is, in essence, a "movie" of the working heart.

-MUGA scans help us determine if the heart is pumping blood properly and, ultimately, if we need to modify a patient’s treatment regime.
+MUGA scans help us determine if the heart is pumping blood properly and, ultimately, if we need to modify a patient’s treatment regimen.